dabhattimsft/WindowsML-Lab/README.md

 ## Step 7: Implement loading the model

 Back in our **ExecutionLogic.cs** file, locate the `LoadModel` method.
-This uses the same `GetSessionOptions` helper method we saw earlier, but now instead of compiling a model, we need to load the compiled model.
+This uses the same `GetSessionOptions` helper method to get sessionOptions, but now instead of compiling a model, we need to load the compiled model.

 Our method already passes in the compiled model path, so all we have to do is return a new `InferenceSession` with the compiled model path and the session options!
 Your completed method should look like...